Enterprise Finance Guarantee scheme explained

 - Overdraft guarantee.
 Similar to the above in that the scheme can provide a guarantee on a new or existing facility, in this case an overdraft.
 In such cases it’s likely that your business would not have the security to meet the requirements of the lender but is deemed to be a viable company.
 These guarantees are available for terms of up to two years.

-In addition to the standard capital and interest payments demanded by the lender, Enterprise Finance Guarantee loan recipients have to pay a premium to the Department for Business, Innovation and Skills (BIS); this is usually equivalent to 2% per annum on the outstanding balance of the loan, and is assessed and collected quarterly throughout the loan’s lifespan.
+In addition to the standard capital and interest payments demanded by the lender, Enterprise Finance Guarantee loan recipients have to pay a premium.
+This is usually equivalent to 2% per annum on the outstanding balance of the loan, and is assessed and collected quarterly throughout the loan’s lifespan.

 In an attempt to counteract the decline in lending, the scheme has widened its scope.
 Under the original terms of the scheme, a government guarantee was only available to a small list of pre-approved banks – but now a much larger number of banks are able to receive the guarantee, and the scheme has also been extended to small community development finance institutions.
 A full list of the EFG lenders can be found here: